EnMasseProject/enmasse/README.md

 * **Supports a wide variety of messaging patterns** - Choose between JMS-style messaging with strict guarantees, or messaging that supports a larger number of connections and higher throughput.

-* **Great protocol support** - Support protocols available in the underlying messaging infrastructure: AMQP 1.0, MQTT, OpenWire, CORE and STOMP.
+* **Built-in authentication and authorization** - Use the built-in or plug in your own identity provider for authentication and authorization of messaging clients.

-* **Built-in authentication and authorization** - Use the built-in or plug in your own authentication service for authentication and authorization of messaging clients.
+* **IoT integration** - Integration with Eclipse Hono™ to provide excellent IoT connectivity support: MQTT, HTTP, LoRAWAN and SigFox.

 * **Uniform interface to manage messaging infrastructure** - Manage standalone broker instances or a scale-on-demand AMQP message bus using the same cloud-native APIs.